 - Any contract for the sale, conveyance or interest of an immovable property

-EIT Law and further regulated by Government Regulation Number 82 of 2012 on the Implementation of Electronic Systems and Transactions (GR 82/2012).
+Electronic signature is further regulated under Government Regulation Number 71 of 2019 on the Implementation of Electronic Systems and Transactions (GR 71/2019).

 Article 1 paragraph (12) of EIT Law defines electronic signature as a signature that contains electronic information that is attached, associated or related with other electronic information that is used for means of verification and authentication.
-Article 52 of the GR 82/2012 stipulates that the function of electronic signatures is to authenticate and verify:
+Article 60 paragraph (1) of the GR 71/2019 stipulates that the function of electronic signatures is to authenticate and verify:

 - The completeness and authenticity of the electronic information

-Furthermore, Article 53 of GR 82/2012 stipulates that electronic signatures in Indonesia will have legal force and legal effect to the extent satisfying the following requirements:
+Furthermore, Article 59 paragraph (3) of GR 71/2019 stipulates that electronic signatures in Indonesia will have legal force and legal effect to the extent satisfying the following requirements:

-Pursuant to Article 54 of GR 82/2012, there are two types of electronic signature recognized in Indonesia, being:
+Pursuant to Article 60 paragraph (2) of GR 71/2019, electronic signature recognized in Indonesia includes the following types:

 - The signatory providing its identity to the electronic signature provider;

-- Signatory registers with the operator or supporting service of the electronic signature and
+- The signatory registers with the operator or supporting service of the electronic signature; and

-- If necessary, the electronic signature operator may discreetly transfer the identity of the signatory to the other operators or supporting service of the electronic signature with signatory's consent
+- In case necessary, the electronic signature operator may discreetly transfer the identity of the signatory to the other operators or supporting service of the electronic signature with the signatory's consent.

 The Electronic Commerce Act 2000 governs the use of electronic signatures in Ireland.